HazardServices/IOC_Focal_Points/localization.rst

 Megawidgets
 -----------
 Hazard Services supports a set of user-defined graphical user interface components, called Megawidgets which are used throughout Hazard Services customization.
-Examples will be seen throughout this document and complete documentation can be found in the Megawidget section.
+Examples will be seen throughout this document and complete documentation can be found in the `Megawidget Section  <http://hazardservices.readthedocs.io/en/latest/megawidgets.html>`_.

 Required Steps
 ------------

-* StartUpConfig.py: Override StartUpConfig.py required fields as designated in the baseline file.
+#. **StartUpConfig.py:** Override StartUpConfig.py required fields as designated in the baseline file.
-* Site-specific geometries: Ingest shapefiles for Dam Inundation, Riverpoint Inundation, Burnscar areas.
+#. **Site-specific geometries:** Ingest shapefiles for Dam Inundation, Riverpoint Inundation, Burnscar areas.
 See detailed instructions in the next section.

 Optional Steps
 ---------------